San Luis National Wildlife Refuge Complex: San Luis National Wildlife Refuge

-The San Luis NWR has played a key role in the recovery of the Tule Elk, a non-migratory elk subspecies found only in California.
-Prior to the mid-19th century, an estimated 500,000 Tule Elk lived in California.
+The San Luis NWR has played a key role in the recovery of the tule elk, a non-migratory elk subspecies found only in California.
+Prior to the mid-19th century, an estimated 500,000 tule elk lived in California.
 Due to over-hunting and loss of natural habitat, they were nearly driven to extinction by the turn of the 20th century – by some accounts, the population was down to 10-20 individuals.
 In 1974 a herd of 18 animals was established in a large enclosure at the San Luis NWR and has since thrived.
-Elk from this herd are periodically relocated to establish new or join other Tule Elk herds throughout California.
-A true wildlife recovery success story, the statewide Tule Elk population has recovered to over 4,000 animals.
+Elk from this herd are periodically relocated to establish new or join other tule elk herds throughout California.
+A true wildlife recovery success story, the statewide tule elk population has recovered to over 4,000 animals.

-Less well known are the extensive upland habitats found on the refuge.
+Less well-known are the extensive upland habitats found on the refuge.
 Many of these habitats are characterized by saline or alkaline conditions which are accentuated by the low rainfall and arid conditions that characterize the San Joaquin Valley.
 These habitats support a rich botanical community of native bunchgrasses, native and exotic annual grasses, forbs, and native shrubs.
 Trees, such as the valley oak, cottonwood, and willow are found along riparian corridors.
 In these areas, visitors might encounter coyotes, desert cottontails, ground squirrels, western meadowlarks, yellow-billed magpies, loggerhead shrikes, as well as northern harriers and white-tailed kites coursing over the vegetation and other raptors.
 Great blue herons, great egrets, and white-faced ibises are frequently sighted throughout the refuge.

-The refuge has three auto tours routes with associated nature trails and observation decks for the public to view and photograph wildlife and nature.
+The refuge has three auto tour routes with associated nature trails and observation decks for the public to view and photograph wildlife and nature.
 The refuge also allows fishing at designated sites and has a large waterfowl hunting program.